Posted on May 9, 2016

 CONTACT US FOR A FREE CRIMINAL THREATS CONSULTATION

-If you’re being investigated, charged, or have been arrested for making a criminal threat under Penal Code 422(a), then contact a Criminal Threats Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’re being investigated, charged, or have been arrested for making a criminal threat under Penal Code 422(a), then contact an Orange County Criminal Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.

 RELATED CHARGES TO CRIMINAL THREATS